Olegkor44/Pancakeswap_Sniper_Bot_BSC/README.md

 # Pancakeswap_Sniper_Bot_BSC
 Pancakeswap Sniper Bot based on BSC.
 Autobuy, autosell custom gas fee, coolest interface ever and more, more, more.
 I also trying to upload new versions of this program every week, to make fewer bugs & etc.
-You can enjoy this by clicking star, watch or make a fork ^_^
+You can enjoy this by clicking star, watch or make a fork. ^_^
 # Change Log:
 - Version 1.2.9a [fixed bug with interface and uncorrect opening of program, added new function]
 - Version 1.2.2 [new design of program, fixed minor bugs]